working-group-two/engineering-blog/pages/index.md

 * Making it easy and affordable to start and operate a mobile core network
 * Share improvements to the platform and ecosystem among all participants on the platform

-We seek to achieve these benefits by through:
+We seek to achieve these benefits by:

 * Rebuilding mobile telco the "Internet way"
 * Building cloud-native infrastructure, and leveraging cloud providers